-I'm a 46 years old black female married with two children age 26 and 18.
-I was first diagnosed with Lupus (SLE - systemic lupus erythematosus) in 1995.
+I'm married with two children and I was first diagnosed with Lupus (SLE - systemic lupus erythematosus) in 1995.
 It all started with a throat infection and joint pains that lasted for several weeks.
 My doctor referred me to the hospital to see a rheumatologist and I mentioned that my mum had lupus.
 A test was carried out and it was confirmed within two weeks that I had SLE.
 I suffered with mild symptoms such as hair loss, fever achy joints and fatigue for years but was blessed as I only had to take mild pain medication and was able to maintain an active lifestyle and a full time job.

 In November 1998 I was prescribed Warfin for my sticky blood.
 I'm not sure if this was the start of things to come, or that I just ignored the warning signs I was getting - especially the stress at work.
 The feeling of unwell, joint & muscles pains ("A lesson I would never forget").
 In February 1999, I had a treacherous flare-up and was admitted to hospital with suspected pneumonia, after a week in hospital and with my rheumatologist Doctor away on holiday, I progressively got worse.
 I developed inflammation of the lining of the lungs (pleuritis) and of the heart (pericarditis) and lung cloth (pulmonary embolus) resulting in five weeks in hospital.
 I was sent home on 20mg Prednisone a day and 100mg Azathioprine.
 After seven months at home I returned to work in September 1999.
 I stopped taking the Azathioprine because it did not agree with me, and was able to reduce my dose to 7.5mg Prednisone along with 400mg Plaguenil and 600gm Lodine.
 I slowed down quite considerably being a lot weaker.
 I knew I had to make a drastic change to my lifestyle.